Christopher Gist: French and Indian War service

 During 1754, Washington, Gist, and a detachment of the Virginia Regiment attempted to drive the French from the region.
 At the Battle of Fort Necessity on July 3, 1754, the French army routed the Virginia militia.
 This was the beginning of the French and Indian War, a part of the Seven Years' War between France and Britain.
 Gist owned land near the present city of Uniontown, Pennsylvania.
 He named it Gist's Plantation and began to build a town there.
 At the outset of the war, the French burned all the buildings.
 Gist was a member of the Braddock Expedition during 1755 when it was defeated by the French and their Native American allies.

 Death

 During the summer of 1759, Gist contracted smallpox and died in South Carolina or Georgia.
 Gist's pay for military service with the First Virginia Regiment was paid to his heir, Nathaniel Gist, by 1766.
 Other reports have him surviving until 1794 and dying in Cumberland, North Carolina, although this narrative may confuse him with a nephew also named Christopher Gist, one of Richard Gist's grandsons through Nathaniel Gist and Mary Howard.

 In popular culture

-Gist is portrayed as a supporting character in the 2014 action-adventure video game Assassin's Creed Rogue.
-He is a member of the Templar Order and assists the protagonist Shay Patrick Cormack as his second in command aboard Cormack's ship, the Morrigan.
+A fictionalized Gist appears as a supporting character in the 2014 action-adventure video game Assassin's Creed Rogue, voiced by Richard Dumont.
+He is a member of the Templar Order in the American colonies and assists the game's protagonist Shay Patrick Cormac as his second-in-command aboard Cormac's ship, the Morrigan.